metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Required:

 - `expression` (String) Expression represents the expression which will be evaluated by CEL.
-Must evaluate to bool.
-CEL expressions have access to the contents of the AdmissionRequest and Authorizer, organized into CEL variables:  'object' - The object from the incoming request.
-The value is null for DELETE requests. 'oldObject' - The existing object.
-The value is null for CREATE requests. 'request' - Attributes of the admission request(/pkg/apis/admission/types.go#AdmissionRequest). 'authorizer' - A CEL Authorizer.
+Must evaluate to bool.CEL expressions have access to the contents of the AdmissionRequest and Authorizer, organized into CEL variables:'object' - The object from the incoming request.
+The value is null for DELETE requests.'oldObject' - The existing object.
+The value is null for CREATE requests.'request' - Attributes of the admission request(/pkg/apis/admission/types.go#AdmissionRequest).'authorizer' - A CEL Authorizer.
 May be used to perform authorization checks for the principal (user or service account) of the request.
-See https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library#Authz 'authorizer.requestResource' - A CEL ResourceCheck constructed from the 'authorizer' and configured with the request resource.
-Documentation on CEL: https://kubernetes.io/docs/reference/using-api/cel/  Required.
+See https://pkg.go.dev/k8s.io/apiserver/pkg/cel/library#Authz'authorizer.requestResource' - A CEL ResourceCheck constructed from the 'authorizer' and configured with the  request resource.Documentation on CEL: https://kubernetes.io/docs/reference/using-api/cel/Required.
-- `name` (String) Name is an identifier for this match condition, used for strategic merging of MatchConditions, as well as providing an identifier for logging purposes.
-A good name should be descriptive of the associated expression.
-Name must be a qualified name consisting of alphanumeric characters, '-', '_' or '.', and must start and end with an alphanumeric character (e.g. 'MyName',  or 'my.name',  or '123-abc', regex used for validation is '([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9]') with an optional DNS subdomain prefix and '/' (e.g. 'example.com/MyName')  Required.
+- `name` (String) Name is an identifier for this match condition, used for strategic merging of MatchConditions,as well as providing an identifier for logging purposes.
+A good name should be descriptive ofthe associated expression.Name must be a qualified name consisting of alphanumeric characters, '-', '_' or '.', andmust start and end with an alphanumeric character (e.g. 'MyName',  or 'my.name',  or'123-abc', regex used for validation is '([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9]') with anoptional DNS subdomain prefix and '/' (e.g. 'example.com/MyName')Required.

 <a id="nestedatt--spec--rules--context"></a>